 - Liquid Air energy storage is well developed with a high technology readiness level (TRL).
 Pilot plants have been built and the first commercial grid-scale installation is currently under construction in the UK.
 Green Hydrogen energy storage has not been demonstrated at any significant scale, is at the lowest TRL and is far from being implementable at grid scale.
 Compressed Air storage has also not been demonstrated at grid scale.

 - The economics of ‘arbitrage’ electricity storage are dominated by the ’round-trip’ efficiency of the energy storage system.
-Both Liquid Air and Compressed Air storage can have round-trip efficiencies up to 70%, whereas Green Hydrogen has a round-trip efficiency of around 30-35%.
-This means that the ‘break-even’ sale price of electricity stored via Green Hydrogen is around 2.2 times the break-even sale price of electricity stored via Liquid Air or Compressed Air.
+Pumped hydro, Liquid Air and Compressed Air storage can have round-trip efficiencies up to 70%, whereas Green Hydrogen has a round-trip efficiency of around 30-35%.
+This means that the ‘break-even’ sale price of electricity stored via Green Hydrogen is around 2.2 times the break-even sale price of electricity stored via other available technologies.

 - Green Hydrogen electricity storage will not be economically competitive with the alternative grid-scale storage technologies at any wholesale electricity price.
 It is unlikely that the fundamentals of this calculation will change significantly with time.
 A more sophisticated ‘Levelized Cost of Storage’ (LCOS) analysis gives the same conclusion.